Gd-godz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The script, 4-global_variables prints environment variables This script 5-local_variables lists all ocal variables, environment variables and functions This script, 6-create_local_variable creates a new local variable
+The script, 4-global_variables prints environment variables This script 5-local_variables lists all ocal variables, environment variables and functions This script, 6-create_local_variable creates a new local variable The scriot 7-create_global_variable creates a new global variable